 The Uruk snorted.

-Philip knew this face — or faces like it.
+Philip knew this face—or faces like it.
 He’d seen Uruk at close quarters plenty of times.
 Had put his sword through them.
 Had the scars to confirm they returned the favor without sentiment.
 The pale grain-patterned skin, the ram’s horns, the pointed beard braided at the tip, the broad ears that were now rotating slowly through the tree line, checking.

-The pale grey eyes came back to Philip.
+The pale grey eyes settled on Philip.

 The Uruk bent, picked up the forequarter, and settled it back onto his shoulder as though the last two minutes had been a minor inconvenience.

-He said something in his own tongue — a short phrase, two or three words, delivered with the flat affect of a man stating a fact.
+He said something in his own tongue—a short phrase, two or three words, delivered with the flat affect of a man stating a fact.

 Then he walked back toward his fire.

 Philip sheathed his sword, retrieved Bella, and stood at the tree line for a moment before following the Uruk back to the fire.
+He wasn’t sure why he followed.
+He went anyway.

 The Uruk set the forequarter down and crouched to tend the coals, which had burned lower in his absence.
 Philip crouched on the opposite side without being invited, which seemed to be acceptable.
-The Uruk added wood without comment, repositioned the backstraps on their green stick, and produced a small pouch from which he pinched something — dried herbs, Philip thought, something sharp and resinous — and applied it to the meat with the unhurried precision of someone who took cooking seriously.
+The Uruk added wood without comment, repositioned the backstraps on their green stick, and produced a small pouch from which he pinched something—dried herbs, Philip thought, something sharp and resinous—and applied it to the meat with the unhurried precision of someone who took cooking seriously.

 “Grakh took carcass,” he said.
 He tilted his head toward the forequarter.
 “Kept what matters.”